►report bridge news • ►what's new • by name • ►the barrier

 "We had such a fabulous life together.
 And that’s why I don’t understand why he chose to want to end it," Korell said.

-According to our partners at the Tampa Bay Times, nearly 250 (correction: over 300) people have taken their own lives by jumping off the Skyway Bridge.
+According to our partners at the Tampa Bay Times, nearly 250 (correction: over 300 at the time of this article.) people have taken their own lives by jumping off the Skyway Bridge.

 "Anything and everything that we can do to deter people from jumping from the bridge should be done, and should have been done a long time ago,” Korell said.